Securing your Wi-Fi router: Protect your home network

 Your router is arguably the most important bit of tech in your house.
 It's your gateway to the wider online world, the device that both stops threats from entering your home network and prevents sensitive information from getting out.

-It would be nice to think that the free router you were sent by your broadband provider comes with all of the best security features built-in.
+It would be nice to think that the free router you were sent by your broadband provider comes with all the best security features built-in.
 Sadly, this is not the case.
-And while it’s easy to think cyber criminals will only focus their attention on big companies and governments, the truth is that any organisation or individual with weak online security can become a target.
+And while it’s easy to think cybercriminals will only focus their attention on big companies and governments, the truth is that any organisation or individual with weak online security can become a target.

-If a criminal gets access to your home network, they won't just be using up your data to watch Netflix.
-Hackers could use this to intercept your emails, see your banking details and even access your smart home schedules.
+If a criminal gains access to your home network, they won't just be using up your data to watch Netflix.
+Hackers could use this access to intercept your emails, see your banking details, and even access your smart home devices.

 How to make your router more secure